ahmadchreiff/firn-pinn/README.md

 # Firn PINN

-Physics-informed neural network for the rescaled firn gas-diffusion problem (Eq.
-33).
+Physics-informed neural network for the rescaled firn gas-diffusion problem.
 This repository defines the PDE, sampling, losses, training loop, and plotting utilities to solve for the dimensionless gas density `rho_hat(t_hat, z_hat)` on `[0,1] x [0,1]`.

 ## Quickstart